Luciana Del Mar Showcases Her Hourglass Curves In A Tight Tube Top & Ripped Jeans

 “You’re literally the most, stunning, gorgeous, hottest, prettiest, sweetest, cutest and beautiful girl in the entire world,” a fourth social media user gushed.

-The model’s fans have grown used to seeing her show off her enviable curves in racy outfits online.
-She’s been known to pose in scanty bathing suits, tiny tops, and skintight workout gear for her posts.

-As previously reported by The Inquisitr, Luciana recently steamed up social media when she sported a skimpy nude bikini.
+Luciana’s fans have grown used to seeing her show off her enviable curves in racy outfits online.
+She’s been known to pose in bathing suits, tiny tops, and skintight workout gear for her posts.
+As previously reported by The Inquisitr, she recently steamed up social media when she sported a skimpy nude bikini.
 To date, that photo has reeled in more than 19,000 likes and nearly 400 comments.